Enapter/charts/keydb/README.md

 ## 0.30.0 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.
 Since 0.30.0 `additionalAffinities` option is completely obsolete and `affinity` replaces it. `affinity` is rendered dynamically (approach is taken from Bitnami charts) so you can set dynamic things like `'{{ .Release.Name }}'` right inside the `affinity:` key in `values.yaml`.
-Will extend this approach in other places in the future.
+Will extend this approach for other places in the future.

 ## 0.29.0 Upgrade notice